tmatista/ME405Mecha15/README.md

 #### filereader.py

 ### filereader.py
-#### This file takes in a raw HPGL file, parses it by colons and prefixes, then prints each X, Y, and command coordinate to a .txt file.
+#### This file takes in a raw .hpgl file, parses it, then saves each X, Y, and command coordinate to a .txt file.
 The command coordinate is simply either a 0 or a 1 corresponding to pen up/pen down respectively.
-This file will also determine if the distance between two points is too great and if interpolation is needed.
-This file will also determine if the requested point is in the dead zone, if it is, it will assign the closest point outside of the deadzone.
+This is done by seperating the .hpgl file at every semicolon, denoting different operations, and then by commas, denoting x and y coordinates.
+This file will also determine if the distance between two points is greater than a set threshold and interpolates between points as needed.
+This file will also determine if the requested point is within the workspace that the plotter can reach and adjust points if they are not possible to draw.
 This file runs as a pre-processing procedure before any finite state machine is created.
+(BEFORE TASKS START RUNNING?)

 ### tmc4210driver.py
 #### This file is used to instantiate the TMC4210 chip for motor control.
 It also defines any methods that are used by the task_motor file such as SPI.send_recv, bytearray decoders, or bytearray translators.
+(EXPLAIN WHAT THE METHODS ACTUALLY DO)

 ### task_motor.py
 #### This file initiates each motor object by sending the correct byte arrays to their respective registers, setting the values of P_MUL, P_DIV, A_MAX, pulse_div, and ramp_div.
 A table containing these parameters is listed below.